argonautproject/us-core-patient-data-feed/spec.md

 ## 3. Resources, Filters, and Triggers

-The table below defines the resources, their US Core search parameters, and the standardized triggering events for the Patient Feed.
-Servers may choose to support any subset of these resources and filters, as long as they meet the requirements described in _Conformance_.
+The table below defines the resources, their US Core search parameters, and the standardized triggering events for the Patient Feed. **Servers may choose to support any subset of these resources and filters**, as long as they meet the requirements described in _Conformance_.

 <table>
   <thead>